Carlie Bravo: The Infantry (2023–present)

 On the October 31, 2024 episode of ROH Wrestling, The Infantry joined Shane Taylor Promotions.
 On August 29, 2025 at Death Before Dishonor, The Infantry teamed with Shane Taylor to defeat Sons of Texas (Marshall Von Erich, Ross Von Erich, and Sammy Guevara) to win the ROH World Six-Man Tag Team Championship.
+At Final Battle in December 2025, Shane Taylor Promotions successfully defended the ROH World Six-Man Championship against SkyFlight (Dante Martin, Darius Martin, and Scorpio Sky).
+On May 15, 2026 at Supercard of Honor, the trio lost their titles to Dalton Castle and The Outrunners (Truth Magnum and Turbo Floyd).